-Chances are if you’ve been following my work then you’ve probably already heard me explain what takes place in “adrenal fatigue” and how it isn’t really an issue with the adrenals becoming fatigued.
-I dedicated an entire section to explaining Adrenal Dysfunction in my book, Healing Your Body Naturally After Childbirth: The New Mom’s Guide to Navigating the Fourth Trimester, because it is indeed a very real condition.
+Chances are if you've been following my work then you've probably already heard me explain what takes place in “adrenal fatigue” and how it isn't really an issue with the adrenals becoming fatigued.
+I dedicated an entire section to explaining Adrenal Dysfunction in both of my books, Beyond the Pill and Healing Your Body Naturally After Childbirth, because it is indeed a very real condition.

 But what about the concept of Adrenal Fatigue?